naveensundarg/prover/README.md

 prover also lets us add arbitrary inference schemata to the calculus by using a special-purpose language.
-While we use the prover in our simulations, describing the prover in more detail is out of scope for the present paper.4
+While we use the prover in our simulations, describing the prover in more detail is out of scope for the present paper.

+## References

+[Bringsjord and Govindarajulu, 2012] Selmer Bringsjord and Naveen Sundar Govindarajulu.
+Given the Web, What is Intelligence, Really?
+Metaphilosophy, 43(4):361–532, 2012.